Aru1771/Kubernetes-Zero-to-Hero/Aws_Eks_Authentication_&_Autherizarion/Aws_Eks_Authentication_&_Autherizarion.md

 Now we can see How to connects Multiple EKS Clusters:
 ======================================================

-1. who we can see how many clusters(contexts) configured or connected to our mechine ?
+1. how we can see how many clusters(contexts) configured or connected to our mechine ?
 A. Command: kubectl config get-contexts
    Result: we can clusters details connected to our mechine.